Skip to main content

 • Self-care strategies, including reminders and resources

-This program is eligible for reimbursement under our Managing Chronic Disease (MCD) benefit.
+This program is eligible for reimbursement under our Health Coaching and Chronic Disease Management benefit.
 MCD connects employees with specially trained chronic disease educators, online or in their communities, to help them better understand their condition and develop a personalized treatment plan.
 Educators are available for lung conditions like asthma/COPD, diabetes, heart issues like high blood pressure or cholesterol and smoking cessation.

 Further, we offer a free Health Risk Assessment (HRA) tool that can help employees understand their risk of developing diabetes based on their responses to several questions about their health and lifestyle.